godotengine/godot-docs/classes/class_colorpicker.rst

 - void **add_preset** **(** :ref:`Color<class_color>` color **)**

-Adds the current selected to color to a list of colors (presets), the presets will be displayed in the color picker and the user will be able to select them, notice that the presets list is only for this color picker.
+Adds the given color to a list of color presets.
+The presets are displayed in the color picker and the user will be able to select them.
+Note: the presets list is only for *this* color picker.